-From all we know about the state of the Earth 3 to 4 billion years ago and what we know about the complexity of the building blocks of life—DNA, RNA, amino acids, sugars—no entirely plausible hypothesis for the spontaneous origin of life has been found.
-But this does not mean that supernatural activity is the only possible explanation.
+Despite how much we know about the state of the Earth 3–4 billion years ago and the complexity of the building blocks of life—DNA, RNA, amino acids, sugars—no entirely plausible scientific explanation for the spontaneous origin of life has been found.
+How life came from non-life, or abiogenesis, is still largely a scientific mystery.

 The Miller-Urey Experiment

 Charles Darwin is often credited for the original “warm little pond” hypothesis, which proposes life may have formed from a combination of inorganic compounds and energy.5 Soviet biochemist Aleksandr Ivanovich Oparin revisited this idea and proposed life formed in an environment that lacked oxygen but was energized by sunlight.6 These kinds of ideas are the basis of much research of life’s origins, including the famous Miller-Urey experiment.

 In 1953 at the University of Chicago, Stanley Miller and Harold Urey tackled the problem of the origin of life by reproducing the conditions they believed to be present on the primitive Earth when life originated.
 By zapping a mixture of water and inorganic compounds with electricity, they produced organic compounds including amino acids, the building blocks of protein.7 This result catalyzed further experiments—and at least to some, it appeared that the solution to life’s mystery was about to unfold.